Perfect Tank Setup for Arowana Fish: Tips for a Healthy Habitat

-The Arowana fish, also known as the "dragon fish," is a beautiful and lucky fish.
+The Arowana fish, also known as the "dragon fish," is beautiful and lucky.
 If you are thinking of keeping an Arowana, you will need to create a special and unique tank setup because this fish grows quite large and is somewhat delicate.
+Creating the right tank environment is one of the most important steps in long-term Arowana care, which is explained in detail in How to Care for Arowana Fish?

 The Arowana is a large fish that can grow up to 3 feet in length, so its tank size and shape are crucial.